llvm/circt/include/circt/Dialect/HIR/README.md

     `Tuple<
     Tensor<!hir.bus<out i1, out i8>, proto valid>,
     Tensor< !hir.bus<in i32>>>`
+* For each use of the memref, use an hir.split function.
 * Convert LoadOp/StoreOp to SelectOp + SendOp + RecvOp.

+## BusType lowering
+* perform loop-unrolling.
+* Find number of uses per bus.
+* For each bus that is used multiple times, use the split function to create an array and use the array elements.

 ##CallOp lowering
 * Convert CallOp-on-symbol to AllocaOp + CallOp-on-var.